Cristina is a Florida native and Realtor by trade. She enjoys writing about travel, real estate, and several other interesting topics.

 - Try to get some sleep!

-What Do You Do the Day a Hurricane Lands?
+What to Do the Day a Hurricane Lands?

 There should be much to do on this day, except wait.
 Keep the electronics plugged in.
 If you're lucky, the hurricane will pass without much damage.
 Take this time to rest, try to relax, help your neighbors finish their preparations.
 Watch TV or a movie, enjoy the AC, and eat a good meal.
 You may find yourself without power for hours, days, weeks, or even months so enjoy what you have just in case it's gone tomorrow.